 You are suffering now as you try to make sense of the thoughts, grappling to see what they mean.
-This is just how your human mind is wired; you, as a normal human being, seek to make sense of thoughts, situations, but not all of the thoughts in your head need that type of analysis.
+This is just how your human mind is wired; you, as a normal human being, seek to make sense of thoughts, and situations, but not all thoughts in your head need that type of analysis.

 Read more on Act at ContextualScience